sungwonida/100DaysOfML/Log.md

 **Thoughts** : I need some nice architecture being able to analyse the behavior from video.
 I know there are some papers for that.
 Start from DenseCap paper, I'll read others through.

 **Link of Work** : https://arxiv.org/pdf/1511.07571v1.pdf

+## Day 20 : Jul 26, 2018

+**Today's Progress** : Kept reading DenseCap.
+Attention models emerged to be one of the next learning items.
+And took some lectures on basic object detection from deeplearning.ai

+**Thoughts** : While have been focused on relatively high level applications these days, suddenly, came to examine myself by thinking of the basics.
+Am I good enough now?
+If not, back to basic.
+They should not be overlooked.